linkerd/website/linkerd.io/content/2-edge/features/rate-limiting.md

 Linkerd offers a _local_ rate limiting solution, which means that each inbound proxy performs the limiting for the pod.
-This is unlike _global_ rate limiting, which takes into account each service's replica to track the global requests volume, the trade-off being this requires an external service and is more complex to deploy and maintain.
+This is unlike _global_ rate limiting, which takes into account all replicas for each service to track global request volume.
+Global rate limiting requires an additional service to track everything and is thus more complex to deploy and maintain.

 ## Fairness